UoMResearchIT/r-tidyverse-digital-humanities/_episodes/04-data-structures-part1.md

 - "What are the basic data types in R?"
 - "How do I represent categorical information in R?"
 - "How do I determine the type, class and structure of an object?"
-- "How do I access and subset specfic elements of basic data structures?"
 objectives:
 - "To be aware of the different types of data."
 - "To begin exploring tibbles, and understand how they are related to vectors, factors and lists."
-- "To be able to subset vectors and lists"
 - "To be able to ask questions from R about the type, class, and structure of an object."
 keypoints:
 - "Tibbles let us store tabular data in R.  Tibbles are an extension of the base R data.frame."
 - "Use `read_csv` to read tabular data into a tibble R."
-- "We can define vectors, matrics and lists in R"
-- "Indexing in R starts at 1, not 0."
-- "Access individual values by location using `[]`."
-- "Access slices of data using `[low:high]`."
-- "Access arbitrary sets of data using `[c(...)]`."
-- "Select subsets of data based on value by writing a statement that evaluates to a logical vector."
 - "The basic data types in R are double, integer, complex, logical, and character."
 - "Use factors to represent categories in R. You should specify the levels of your factors."
 source: Rmd
 ---

 One of R's most powerful features is its ability to deal with tabular data - such as you may already have in a spreadsheet or a CSV file.
 Let's start by